mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 VIRTUAL GUNNER

-A Virtual Gunner package allows a ship’s computer to replace living gunnery crew in an efficient manner.
+A Virtual Gunner package allows a ship's computer to replace living gunnery crew in an efficient manner.
 The package can replace any number of gunners, although it requires +1 Bandwidth for every 10 gunners or part of beyond the first 10.
-Weapons controlled by a Virtual Gunner have a skill level equal to the package’s score but they can take advantage of other modifiers such as Advanced Fire Control.
+Weapons controlled by a Virtual Gunner have a skill level equal to the package's score but they can take advantage of other modifiers such as Advanced Fire Control.
 On a military ship, one virtual gunner may replace the gunner crewing a turret,